Protecting Excel Data

-Now that we highlighted the input cells in blue font, let’s enter Ctrl + 1 to format these cells.
+Now that we have highlighted the input cells in blue font, let’s enter Ctrl + 1 to format these cells.
 In the “Format Cells” window, we will click on the “Protection” tab to ensure that the “Locked” box is ticked off.
 Press OK to return to the spreadsheet.

 After going through the instructions for protecting Excel data when building a financial model, let’s learn how to use the grouping function in Excel to create multiple sections in a worksheet.
 Grouping cells is an extremely useful and handy way to audit a model by making it easily expandable and contractible.
-Moreover, grouping cells allow big corporations with multiple operating divisions to conveniently display and organize data in a single worksheet.
+Moreover, grouping cells enables big corporations with multiple operating divisions to conveniently display and organize data in a single worksheet.

 Here are the step-by-step instructions to group cells:

-First, select the rows you want to group while leaving the title row at the top unselected.
+First, select the rows you want to group, while leaving the title row at the top unselected.